 What is GDPR?

 In May 2018, stricter rules came into play, companies now have an even stronger duty of care over your data than they did previously.
-The General Data Protection Regulation (GDPR) has been described as “the biggest ever overhaul of data legislation” – and the penalties for breaching this law will be far more severe than they were.
+The General Data Protection Regulation (GDPR) has been described as “the biggest ever overhaul of data legislation” – and the penalties for breaching this law are severe.

-Whether your employer, your healthcare provider or anyone you share details with misuses your data, you’ll be able to seek compensation.
+Whether your employer, your healthcare provider or anyone you share details with misuses your data, you’ll be able to make a cliam*.